 High Early Strength / Rapid Setting:

-The primary advantage of CSA cements is that concretes, grouts and mortars made with CSA Cement, can easily be formulated to achieve compressive strengths in excess of 5000 psi in just a few hours.
-With CSA Cement is possible to attain desired 28 day strength in 24 hours.
+The primary advantage of CSA cements is that concretes, grouts and mortars made with CSA cement, can easily be formulated to achieve compressive strengths in excess of 5000 psi in just a few hours.
+With CSA concrete it is possible to attain desired 28 day strength in 24 hours.
 Rapid setting and high early strength gain is critical in situations where an airport runway, a bridge repair or a damaged freeway must be returned to service in a very short amount of time.

 Green Technology / Low Carbon Footprint:

-A key feature of CSA cements when it comes to the environment and Green Technology is in the difference in the amount of energy used to product CSA Cement and Portland cement.
-Portland cement requires kiln temperatures of around 1500°C (2700°F), whereas CSA cements requires only around 1250°C (2250°F).
-The CSA clinker is softer than OPC clinker, requiring less energy at the mill to grind it and significant lower energy to run through the kiln.
+A key feature of CSA concrete when it comes to the environment and Green Technology is in the difference in the amount of energy used to produce CSA cement and Portland cement.
+Portland concrete requires kiln temperatures of around 1500°C (2700°F), whereas CSA concrete requires only around 1250°C (2250°F).
+The CSA clinker is softer than OPC clinker, requiring less energy at the mill to grind it and significantly lower energy to run through the kiln.
 33% less carbon produced in production of CSA compared to OPC

-Because CSA cement based materials achieve a greater high early strength than pure Portland cement products, it is possible to formulate materials that qualify as Low-Shrinkage or Non-Shrinkage.
-CSA cements have a much higher water demand then OPC products, and utilize most of that water during the hydration process, therefore there is very little water left that would cause shrinkage.
-Another reason is that because of its high early strength, little or no shrinkage occurs after initial setting.
+Because CSA cement-based materials achieve a greater high early strength than pure Portland cement products, it is possible to formulate materials that qualify as Low-Shrinkage or Non-Shrinkage.
+CSA cements have a much higher water demand than OPC products, and utilize most of that water during the hydration process, therefore there is very little water left that would cause shrinkage.
+Another reason is that because of its high early strength, little or no shrinkage occurs after the initial setting.